chalmersproject/chalmers-website/src/pages/projects/chalmerscards/index.md

 Chalmers Cards are wooden information booklets that are designed to be given out at Toronto's emergency shelters and to folks sleeping on the streets of Toronto.

-Chalmers Cards is the first project from [Chalmers](www.chalmerscards.com), which is an social venture to improve the state of homlessness in Toronto.

 </article>

 ![Chalmers Cards batch](images/tastyBatch.jpg)